rweigel/stats/python.md

 9    155.1
 </pre>

-with the <code>...</code> replaced with values for years 1-8.
+with the `...` replaced with values for years 1-8.

 {| class="wikitable collapsible collapsed"
 ! align="left" |&nbsp;Answer
 |-
 |

-For more complex problems, it is often easier to write a solution without a <code>for</code> loop before attempting to write a solution using a <code>for</code> loop.
+For more complex problems, it is often easier to write a solution without a `for` loop before attempting to write a solution using a `for` loop.

 ```Python
 # Without a list or a for loop for first 4 years